rjbohlender/CAPER/README.md

 ## Approach ##

-We have implemented an alternative to the efficient resampling approach presented in Lee, Fuchsberger, Kim, and Scott (2016).
+We have developed a simple and fast approach to approximate covariate adjusted permutation.
 In short, we use covariate adjusted permutation while binning samples by the similarity of their odds of being a case.
 We permute the phenotype of all individuals according to their odds estimated from logistic regression.
 All methods can be used with covariate adjusted permutation.
 If the user doesn't supply a covariate file, or disables covariate adjustment, the phenotypes are shuffled uniformly.

 ## Supported Methods ##